 Doctor of Philosophy, 2010, Southgate Institute for Health, Society and Equity, Flinders University

 Thesis title: Mothers, breast cancer survivorship and physical activity promotion.
-Using feminist and critical theories, the thesis explored how women diagnosed with breast cancer while mothers of dependent children respond to information about health benefits of regular physical activity participation.
+Using feminist and critical theories, I explored how women diagnosed with breast cancer while mothers of dependent children respond to information about health benefits of regular physical activity participation.

 BA (Hons), University of Adelaide, 2000

 Thesis title: Childbirth, choice and culture: The politics of birth in South Australia.
-The thesis critiqued the 1999 Senate Inquiry into Childbirth Procedures and the resultant report Rocking the Cradle: A report into Childbirth Procedures.
+In this thesis, I critiqued the 1999 Senate Inquiry into Childbirth Procedures and the resultant report Rocking the Cradle: A report into Childbirth Procedures.